Aurobindo Pharma: Business expansion

 Aurobindo Pharma plans to expand its product portfolio with high-value products in oncology, hormones, biosimilars, and novel drug delivery solutions like depot injections, inhalers, patches, and films.
 It has also set its sights on geographic expansion in new territories like Poland, Italy, Spain, Czech Republic, Portugal, and France, as the generic drug market in these countries is relatively small.

 In 2017, Aurobindo Pharma inked a pact to acquire Portugal's Generis Farmaceutica SA from Magnum Capital Partners for a consideration of €135 million.
 It also acquired four biosimilar products from Swiss firm TL Biopharmaceutical AG.

 Aurobindo Pharma Ltd. signed a definitive agreement to purchase the Apotex businesses in Poland, the Czech Republic, the Netherlands, Spain and Belgium.
 The agreement is conditional on the receipt of competition clearances for the transaction by the Dutch and Polish authorities.
 As part of the proposed sale, Apotex will enter into a transitional manufacturing and supply arrangement with Aurobindo to support the ongoing growth plans of these businesses.

 In May 2024, TheraNym Biologics, a wholly owned subsidiary of Aurobindo Pharma Ltd signed a pact with Merck & Co. for expanding its biologics manufacturing facilities and exploring contract manufacturing operations for biologics.

+In 2026, Aurobindo Pharma, through its wholly owned subsidiary Aurobindo Pharma USA Inc., acquired Lannett Company for $250 million, expanding its presence in the US generic pharmaceuticals market.